Defenses To Crimes In Texas

 Criminal defenses involving the use of force are known as criminal justifications in Texas.
 Examples are self-defense, defense of a third person (defense of another person) and protection of property.
 If you are charged with a crime such as murder, aggravated assault or assault in Houston, Harris County, Ft.
 Bend County, or Montgomery County, Texas, call me, R. Todd Bennett.
 I am a board-certified criminal defense attorney in Harris County, Texas.
 I handle criminal cases in all Texas courts and primarily in Southeast Texas.

-If you would like to meet with a board-certified criminal lawyer in Harris County, Texas, call me, R. Todd Bennett to schedule an appointment.
+Take action if you have been accused of a crime.
+If you would like to meet with a board-certified criminal lawyer in Harris County, Texas, call me, R. Todd Bennett at 713-489-7763 or email me to schedule an appointment.